welcomege/welcomege.github.io/_posts/2018-01-20-a-simple-single-layer-convolution-neural-network.markdown

 The script above get the MNIST dataset and create placeholders in Tensorflow

-* x, which has a vector with length 784 = 28*28 for each image.
+* x, which has a vector with length 784 = 28 x 28 for each image.
 It is the flattened image data that is drawn from function mnist.train.nextbatch().
 I draw one batch to get examples of placeholders using peek code below.
 * Y, which is the final possible prediction outputs: 0, 1, …, 9
 * We can reshape x to have dimension `[-1, 28, 28, 1]`.
 The first value (-1) tells function to dynamically shape based on the amount of data passed to it.
 The 28*28 dimension are set for image size, and the last dimension 1 is for channel.
 For image with RGB, there three channels; for MINIST data with grey scale, it only has one channel.